goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 - [HF blog on RLHF](https://huggingface.co/blog/rlhf)
 - [Chip Huyen's blog on RLHF](https://huyenchip.com/2023/05/02/rlhf.html)

-The reward predictor is trained to predict which of two given trajectories(σ¹, σ²) will be prefered by a human
+The reward predictor is trained to predict which of two given trajectories(σ¹, σ²) will be preferred by a human

 **Example:**
 ![Image of trajectories](/assets/blog_assets/evolution_of_llms/trajector_comparison.webp)